-This schematic figure shows the probability of an asthma diagnosis 499,500 or response to asthma treatment 501,502 in children aged 5 years or younger who have viral-induced cough, wheeze or heavy breathing, based on the pattern of symptoms.
+This schematic figure shows the probability of an asthma diagnosis^{499,500} or response to asthma treatment^{501,502} in children aged 5 years or younger who have viral-induced cough, wheeze or heavy breathing, based on the pattern of symptoms.
 Many young children wheeze with viral infections, and deciding when a child should be given controller treatment is difficult.
-The frequency and severity of wheezing episodes and the temporal pattern of symptoms (only with viral colds or also in response to other triggers) should be taken into account.
-Any controller treatment should be viewed as a treatment trial, with follow up scheduled after 2-3 months to review the response.
-Review is also important since the pattern of symptoms tends to change over time in a large proportion of children.
+The frequency and severity of wheezing episodes and the temporal pattern of symptoms (only with child may have breathing occasional cough. wheeze or heavy has cough, wheeze or heavy breathing during play or when laughing